viperproject/gobra-book/src/05/goroutine.md

 This section covers goroutines, Go's lightweight threads, and how Gobra excludes _data races_, i.e., concurrent accesses to the same memory location with at least one modifying access.

-As an example, we use the type `Counter` with a method to `Increment` its count.
+For example, we use the type `Counter` with a method to `Increment` its count.

 ``` go
 {{#include ./counter.go:Counter}}
 {{#include ./counter.go:Increment}}
 ```

-Goroutines run in the same address space and concurrent calls to `Increment` cause data races for `c.count`.
+Goroutines run in the same address space, and concurrent calls to `Increment` cause data races for `c.count`.
 For example, running the following snippet a few times, one may observe different values for `c.count` afterwards.
 ``` go
 for i := 0; i < 1000; i++ {